 Percy William Oscroft was born in Nottingham on 27 November 1872 and played for Nottinghamshire from 1894 to 1900.

 A right handed batsman, Oscroft scored 409 runs for Notts, recording a top score of 40 against Middlesex at Trent Bridge in August 1896.
-He bowled occasionally and claimed 2 wickets with his left arm medium pace.
+He bowled occasionally and claimed two wickets with his left arm medium pace.
+He also played rugby union for Rosslyn Park, Richmond, Leicester and Barbarians

-Percy subsequently moved to Hornsey in London and taught science at Uppingham School.
-His son, Donald Straker Oscroft later played a handful of games for Leicestershire.
+Percy subsequently moved to Hornsey in London and taught science at Uppingham School, during which time he wrote a number of chemistry text books.
+His son, Donald Straker Oscroft, later played a handful of games for Leicestershire.

 Percy Oscroft died aged 61 on 8 December 1933 in St John’s Wood, London.